inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the :par:`addStaticRoutes` parameter is true, then the configurator add static routes to all routing tables.
+If the :par:`addStaticRoutes` parameter is true, then the configurator adds static routes to all routing tables.

 The configurator uses Dijkstra’s weighted shortest path algorithm to find the desired routes between all possible node pairs.
-The resulting routing tables will have one entry for all destination interfaces in the network.
+As a result, each routing table will be populated with entries to allow accesssing all destination interfaces in the network directly or indirectly.

 The configurator can be safely instructed to add default routes where applicable, significantly reducing the size of the host routing tables.